Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Whoa.

-It was three weeks ago and I've had a lot of beers between then and now.
+I've had a lot of beers between them and now.

-But how'd it go?
 Did he stay up there?

-Yeah, and then he came down
+And then he came down.

-He's still there, he's stuck
+He's still there.

-Only affordable real estate
+Only affordable real estate.

-I live up here now
+I live up here now.

-I'm on the clouds
+I'm on the clouds.

-can't you breathe?
-Like surely
+At what point can't you breathe?

-Maybe he wasn't that high then
+Maybe he wasn't that high that fuck.

-He went proper high though, Like, he did have to
+He went proper high though.

-watch out for aircraft.
+Like you did have to watch out for aircraft.

 You can still breathe.

-but what are you going to do?
-They're coming at you pretty quick.
+But what are you going to do?

-You can turn your fan around.
+Turn your fan around.

 Here comes one.

-Get off the road.
+Just get off the road.

-Stop flapping.
+Stop laughing.

-Well, the earliest example of
+Well, the earliest example of man-made flight

-man-made flight probably can be traced
+probably can be traced back to China

 Large kites were developed, some big enough to carry people.